Kim is a holistic health coach and a toxic-free lifestyle consultant. She obtained her studies from the Institute for Integrative Nutrition.

 - Constant licking of paws (sometimes looks red)

 - Lack of energy

 - Uninterested in their food

-Did you know that dogs can also prone to disease such as diabetes, cancer, obesity, heart problems, arthritis, and other conditions that humans can have?
-A lot of it has to do with the quality of dog food that are on the market.
+Did you know that dogs can also be prone to diseases, such as diabetes, cancer, obesity, heart problems, arthritis, and other conditions that humans can have?
+A lot of it has to do with the quality of dog foods that are on the market.

 What Does "Holistic Dog Food" Mean?

-While most holistic dog food brand contains different ingredients, the one thing they have in common is the nutrients that it provides.
+While most holistic dog food brands contain different ingredients, the one thing they have in common is the nutrients that they provide.

 You can expect to see the following nutrients: